sbt/sbt-native-packager/src/sphinx/formats/docker.rst

     The version of the package for Docker (if different from general version).
 Often takes the form ``x.y.z``.

   ``maintainer in Docker``
-    The maintainer of the package, required by the Docker file format.
+    The maintainer of the package, required by the Dockerfile format.

 Environment Settings
 ~~~~~~~~~~~~~~~~~~~~